abigailforeman1/sei-project-2/readme.md

 ```

 ![screenshot of The Cocktail Club surprise page](https://github.com/abigailforeman1/sei-project-2/blob/master/src/assets/cocktailsurprise.png)

+## Key learnings
+1. Working under time pressure

+This was my first experience of coding to a tight deadline and so required careful planning and assigning of tasks.
+We got the project finished in time and have learnt

+2. Sharing decision making

+It was nice to have a partner to discuss solutions and bounce ideas around with.
+It also taught me to be flexible and open-minded to someone elses way of thinking.

 ## Challenges and future improvements:
 1. The first challenge we faced was accessing the data from the API.
 This was our first time working with a public REST API so it took a bit of time to figure out.
 The cocktail data was stored as objects within an outer object, within an array - once we figured this out we were away.